-- A. the main water supply shut-off valve; - B. the main fuel supply shut-off valve; - C. the water heating equipment, including the energy source, venting connections, temperature/pressure-relief (TPR) valves, Watts 210 valves, and seismic bracing; - D. interior water supply, including all fixtures and faucets, by running the water; - E. all toilets for proper operation by flushing; - F. all sinks, tubs and showers for functional drainage; - G. the drain, waste and vent system; and - H. drainage sump pumps with accessible floats.

-- A. whether the water supply is public or private based upon observed evidence; - B. the location of the main water supply shut-off valve; - C. the location of the main fuel supply shut-off valve; - D. the location of any observed fuel-storage system; and - E. the capacity of the water heating equipment, if labeled.

-- A. deficiencies in the water supply by viewing the functional flow in two fixtures operated simultaneously; - B. deficiencies in the installation of hot and cold water faucets;

-- C. active plumbing water leaks that were observed during the inspection; and - D. toilets that were damaged, had loose connections to the floor, were leaking, or had tank components that did not operate.
+- A. the main water supply shut-off valve; - B. the main fuel supply shut-off valve; - C. the water heating equipment, including the energy source, venting connections, temperature/pressure-relief (TPR) valves, Watts 210 valves, and seismic bracing; - D. interior water supply, including all fixtures and faucets, by running the water; - E. all toilets for proper operation by flushing; - F. all sinks, tubs and showers for functional drainage; - G. the drain, waste and vent system; and - H. drainage sump pumps with accessible floats. - II.
+The inspector shall describe: - A. whether the water supply is public or private based upon observed evidence; - B. the location of the main water supply shut-off valve; - C. the location of the main fuel supply shut-off valve; - D. the location of any observed fuel-storage system; and - E. the capacity of the water heating equipment, if labeled. - III.
+The inspector shall report as in need of correction: - A. deficiencies in the water supply by viewing the functional flow in two fixtures operated simultaneously; - B. deficiencies in the installation of hot and cold water faucets; - C. mechanical drain stops that were missing or did not operate if installed in sinks, lavatories and tubs; and - D. toilets that were damaged, had loose connections to the floor, were leaking, or had tank components that did not operate. - IV.
+The inspector is not required to: - A. light or ignite pilot flames. - B. measure the capacity, temperature, age, life expectancy or adequacy of the water heater. - C. inspect the interior of flues or chimneys, combustion air systems, water softener or filtering systems, well pumps or tanks, safety or shut-off valves, floor drains, lawn sprinkler systems, or fire sprinkler systems. - D. determine the exact flow rate, volume, pressure, temperature or adequacy of the water supply. - E. determine the water quality, potability or reliability of the water supply or source. - F. open sealed plumbing access panels. - G. inspect clothes washing machines or their connections. - H. operate any valve. - I. test shower pans, tub and shower surrounds or enclosures for leakage or functional overflow protection. - J. evaluate the compliance with conservation, energy or building standards, or the proper design or sizing of any water, waste or venting components, fixtures or piping.

-- A. light or ignite pilot flames. - B. measure the capacity, temperature, age, life expectancy or adequacy of the water heater. - C. inspect the interior of flues or chimneys, combustion air systems, water softener or filtering systems, well pumps or tanks, safety or shut-off valves, floor drains, lawn sprinkler systems, or fire sprinkler systems. - D. determine the exact flow rate, volume, pressure, temperature or adequacy of the water supply. - E. determine the water quality, potability or reliability of the water supply or source. - F. open sealed plumbing access panels. - G. inspect clothes washing machines or their connections. - H. operate any valve. - I. test shower pans, tub and shower surrounds or enclosures for leakage or functional overflow protection. - J. evaluate the compliance with conservation, energy or building standards, or the proper design or sizing of any water, waste or venting components, fixtures or piping. - K. determine the effectiveness of anti-siphon, back-flow prevention or drain-stop devices. - L. determine whether there are sufficient cleanouts for effective cleaning of drains. - M. evaluate fuel storage tanks or supply systems. - N. inspect wastewater treatment systems. - O. inspect water treatment systems or water filters. - P. inspect water storage tanks, pressure pumps, or bladder tanks. - Q. evaluate wait time to obtain hot water at fixtures, or perform testing of any kind to water heater elements. - R. evaluate or determine the adequacy of combustion air. - S. test, operate, open or close: safety controls, manual stop valves, temperature/pressure-relief valves, control valves, or check valves. - T. examine ancillary or auxiliary systems or components, such as, but not limited to, those related to solar water heating and hot water circulation. - U. determine the existence or condition of polybutylene, polyethylene, or similar plastic piping. - V. inspect or test for gas or fuel leaks, or indications thereof.
+- K. determine the effectiveness of anti-siphon, back-flow prevention or drain-stop devices. - L. determine whether there are sufficient cleanouts for effective cleaning of drains. - M. evaluate fuel storage tanks or supply systems. - N. inspect wastewater treatment systems. - O. inspect water treatment systems or water filters. - P. inspect water storage tanks, pressure pumps, or bladder tanks. - Q. evaluate wait time to obtain hot water at fixtures, or perform testing of any kind to water heater elements. - R. evaluate or determine the adequacy of combustion air. - S. test, operate, open or close: safety controls, manual stop valves, temperature/pressure-relief valves, control valves, or check valves. - T. examine ancillary or auxiliary systems or components, such as, but not limited to, those related to solar water heating and hot water circulation. - U. determine the existence or condition of polybutylene, polyethylene, or similar plastic piping. - V. inspect or test for gas or fuel leaks, or indications thereof.